a-wortman/poggle/README.md

 ## Function declarations
 Poggle allows rule files to rely on computations in the target language, but requires those functions be declared so it can give an error if the function is unavailable.
-These aren't implemented yet, but should be callable by `<symbol>(values, to, pass, in)` and binding the result.
+These aren't implemented yet, but should be callable by `<symbol>(values, to, pass, in)`, with the ability to match or bind the result like any expression.

 Example:
 ```